asgaria/Soccer-Goal-Time-Visualization/README.md

 # Soccer Goal Time Visualization

 ## Project Description
-I and started getting curious how goals were distributed during the game.
+I started getting curious how goals were distributed during the game.
 Essentially, I thought of this as a "If I'm watching soccer, what time periods do I absolutely have to put my phone down and watch the game" guide.

 Here's how the project broke down:
 * Take every goal scored in the English Premiere League in the last 7 years and the minute interval it was scored during